-She later became the head of the Department of Communication Science at the University of the Free State (UFS) in Bloemfontein, South Africa, where she restructured the ethnic and educational make-up of the department; instilled a more student-focused approach that improved students’ learning outcomes; championed the adoption and use of teaching and learning technologies, and improved teaching standards, which led to staff receiving several teaching awards.
-She also increased the department’s research productivity and transformed a dysfunctional organizational culture to one of effective collaboration, respect, diversity and inclusiveness.
-While at UFS she acted as Dean of the Faculty of Humanities for one year.
+She later became the head of the Department of Communication Science at the University of the Free State (UFS) in Bloemfontein, South Africa, where she transformed the ethnic and educational make-up of the department; instilled a more student-centered culture; championed innovative teaching and the adoption and use of teaching and learning technologies, which led to instructional staff receiving several teaching awards.
+She also expanded the research capacity of the department and transformed the existing organizational culture to one of effective collaboration, respect, diversity and inclusion.
+While at UFS she was also the interim Dean of the Faculty of Humanities for one year.

 Publications: Dr. Rivera’s work has been published in Communitas, Journal of Creative Communication, Journal of Critical and Contemporary Culture, Communication Education, Science Technology and Society, Communications of the AMC, New Media and Society, Online Journal of Communication and Media Technologies, Journalism and Mass Communication Monographs, Journalism and Mass Communication Quarterly, Journalism History, The Urban Lawyer, Hastings Communications and Entertainment Law Journal, Federal Communications Law Journal, World Internet Law Report, Communications and the Law, Cuadernos de Información (a Chilean academic journal), Asian Pacific Law and Policy Journal, Media Asia and Asian Journal of Communication.